FusionAuth/fusionauth-site/site/_posts/2021-06-28-identiverse-conference-report.md

 I attended one session where presenters from Intuit and T-Mobile talked about rollouts of FIDO enabled applications.
 This panel was a continuation of a discussion with the same attendees two years ago, which is an interesting way to close the loop at a conference.

 FIDO adoption doesn't necessarily mean the death of passwords.
 But during this rollout they found large numbers of users (>80%) preferred to authenticate with FIDO enabled methods.
-T-Mobile uses FIDO to authenticate you before a call to customer service via 611 connects.
+T-Mobile uses FIDO to authenticate a customer service caller.
 Intuit has rolled it out across their major mobile applications.

 FIDO also plays in continuous evaluation of authorization.
 The T-Mobile representative stated the discussion was evolving from a "what is the best second factor discussion," which was common a few years ago, to a multi-factor world where you are mapping the right set of authenticators for the current user action.
 Some situations call for strong recent authentication, such as changing payment information, while others, like checking the minutes, require less assurances.